Before You Open a Brokerage Account

-Opening a Brokerage Account With a Full-Service Broker or a Discount Broker
+Choosing a Full-Service or Discount Broker

-There are two different types of stock brokers.
+There are two different types of stockbrokers.
 The first is known as a traditional broker or full-service broker.
 The second is known as a discount broker.
-When you open an account with a traditional broker, you get to work with someone who will become your sounding board; who answers your phone calls and places trades for you.
+When you open an account with a traditional broker, you get to work with someone who will become your sounding board, who answers your phone calls and places trades for you.

 This person may recommend investments or help you do things such as setup UTMAs for your children to gift them shares of stock.
 For this service, you will be charged commissions that are typically several times the cost of a do-it-yourself trade at a discount broker.
 The full-service broker and the firm that employs him or her most likely generate considerable profits from this sort of trading activity.

-While it may not matter so much if you are affluent or high net worth—after all, not many people see a big difference between an $8.95 commission and a $250 commission if you're talking about buying a block of blue chip stock valued at $500,000 and you don't plan on selling it for generations, taking advantage of the stepped-up basis loophole, which explains, in part, the reason full-service brokers appeal to a certain percentage of the rich—it can cut into returns if you have a smaller account.
+While it may not matter so much if you are affluent or high net worth—after all, not many people see a big difference between an $8.95 commission and a $250 commission if you're talking about buying a block of blue-chip stock valued at $500,000 and you don't plan on selling it for generations, taking advantage of the stepped-up basis loophole, which explains, in part, the reason full-service brokers appeal to a certain percentage of the rich—it can cut into returns if you have a smaller account.